Last Updated on February 13, 2023 by Sell The Car USA

 So, before you decide what to do, let’s look at some enlightening statistics that may just veer you towards selling a catastrophically damaged car to a reputable car recycling scrapyard.

 The car recycling industry is the 16th largest in the United States – contributing $25 billion to the national GDP.
 This puts it ahead of corporate management, education services and agriculture.
 Employing around 100,000 people and with more than 7,000 vehicle recycling facilities across the country, it’s impact on the economy cannot be overstated.
+Sell a tuck in South Florida, is an example of a campaign that has done well for us.

 Simply put, automobiles are the most recycled consumer product in the US.
 Not only that, recycling scrap metal has a slew of benefits that Americans may just have your jaw hitting the floor!